-If you don’t like the Wealthfront recommendations, you can change your asset allocation by adjusting your risk tolerance.
-Once you decide on your preferred portfolio, simply click “next” and fund your new account with a minimum of $500.
+If you don’t like Wealthfront’s recommendations, you can modify the asset allocation by manually adjusting your risk tolerance.
+Once you decide on your preferred portfolio, simply click “next” to save your portfolio and create your Wealthfront account.

-Most account types are supported, including:
+A variety of account types are supported, including:

 Differentiated Asset Location – Wealthfront uses a different mixture of asset classes for your taxable and retirement accounts.
-For example, because municipal bond interest is exempt from federal taxation, Wealthfront recommends they be held in a taxable account.
+For example, because municipal bond interest is exempt from federal taxation, Wealthfront recommends that muni-bonds be held in a taxable account.
 On the other hand, corporate bond interest is taxed as ordinary income, which is why Wealthfront recommends they be placed in a tax-sheltered account.

 Automated Rebalancing – Wealthfront maintains your desired asset allocation over time.
 Hypothetically, let’s assume that your portfolio begins with an asset allocation of 50% stocks, 50% bonds.
 Over time, stocks might outperform bonds resulting in a portfolio comprised of 60% stocks, 40% bonds.
 That’s not ideal because the portfolio now has more risk than you are comfortable accepting.
 Rebalancing is the act of returning your asset allocation to 50/50.
 Wealthfront rebalances the portfolio using efficient methods:

-Intelligent Dividend Reinvestment – Wealthfront automatically reinvests all dividends into the asset class that is underperforming, reducing the need to sell investments.
+- Intelligent Dividend Reinvestment – Wealthfront automatically reinvests all dividends into the asset class that is underperforming, reducing the need to sell investments.

-Cash Flow Reinvestment – If you’re adding to your Wealthfront balance over time, they use those funds to automatically purchase the asset class which is underperforming.
+- Cash Flow Reinvestment – If you’re adding to your Wealthfront balance over time, they use those funds to automatically purchase the asset class which is underperforming.
 Again, this maintains your ideal asset allocation without requiring the sale of one asset class (which results in less taxation).

 Tax-efficient Withdrawals – When you sell any financial asset in a taxable account, you will realize a gain or loss.
 The tax consequences of your sale depend on the holding period.
 If you sell an investment after holding it for 365 days or less, you have a short-term capital gain (or loss).
 If you sell the investment after holding it for 366 days or longer, that is considered a long-term gain (or loss).
 Short-term capital gains are treated as ordinary income, while long-term capital gains are taxed a preferential tax rate.